Salted Dulce De Leche Brownies

-These brownies are SO easy.
+These dulce de leche brownies are SO easy.
 I do love my Baked Brownie still, but this is my new favorite when it comes to brownies made with purely cocoa powder.
-It’s just easier, and sometimes you want brownies that only take one bowl (#lazygirlproblems).
+It’s easier, and sometimes you want brownies that only take one bowl (#lazygirlproblems).

 However, these are some of the fudgiest brownies I’ve ever had, regardless of melted chocolate or cocoa powder.
 They’re so chocolatey, deep, dark, and fudgy.
-The caramel adds wonderful layer of sweetness, and the dusting of chunky sea salt is the perfect complement to cut the sweetness and the richness.
+The caramel adds a wonderful layer of sweetness.
+The dusting of chunky sea salt on top is the perfect complement to cut the sweetness and the richness.

 These are totally going on my go-to impressive, yet so easy recipes.
 No one will ever know they only took a few minutes to whip together.
 They’re that good, and that impressive.
 Did I mention they only require one bowl?!